SemEval/SemEval2022/schedule.md

   - ML_LTU at SemEval-2022 Task 4: T5 Towards Identifying Patronizing and Condescending Language
   - YNU-HPCC at SemEval-2022 Task 4: Finetuning Pretrained Language Models for Patronizing and Condescending Language Detection
   - McRock at SemEval-2022 Task 4: Patronizing and Condescending Language Detection using Multi-Channel CNN, Hybrid LSTM, DistilBERT and XLNet
+  - UniBO at SemEval-2022 Task 5: A Multimodal bi-Transformer Approach to the Binary and Fine-grained Identification of Misogyny in Memes
+  - RubCSG at SemEval-2022 Task 5: Ensemble learning for identifying misogynous MEMEs
+  - INF-UFRGS at SemEval-2022 Task 5: analyzing the performance of multimodal models
+  - MMVAE at SemEval-2022 Task 5: A Multi-modal Multi-task VAE on Misogynous Meme Detection
   - reamtchka at SemEval-2022 Task 6: Investigating the effect of different loss functions for Sarcasm detection for unbalanced datasets
   - IISERB Brains at SemEval-2022 Task 6: A Deep-learning Framework to Identify Intended Sarcasm in English
   - DUCS at SemEval-2022 Task 6: Exploring Emojis and Sentiments for Sarcasm Detection